farrantch/Pipes/README.md

    - Set AllEnvironmentsCreated = True

 Copy this repo into the empty CodeCommit repo created by the master stack.
-   - Modify your cfvars/Master.template file with your account ids
+Update the cfvars/Master.template file with your account ids.

 ## Child Pipelines
 Edit your Pipelines.json file as needed.
 Enjoy!